The Basic Rules of Golf Croquet

 16. If a ball runs two hoops in the same stroke, then both hoop points are scored.

 Balls Played Out of Sequence or by the Wrong Player

 Playing for the Next Hoop

 18. Players may play towards the hoop after the one being contested if desired, but may not go more than halfway - otherwise it becomes an 'offside ball'.
-Immediately after the hoop in order is scored, the opponent(s) of any ball beyond the halfway line between the hoop just run and the next hoop in order may choose to have the offside ball placed on one of the two penalty spots, unless one of the exceptions in paragraph 20 applies.
+Immediately after the hoop in order is scored, the opponent(s) of any ball beyond the halfway line between the hoop just run and the next hoop in order may choose to have the offside ball placed in one of the two penalty areas, unless one of the exceptions in paragraph 20 applies.

 20. Balls are not offside if they reached their position as a result of: